AstroMined/debtonator/docs/active_context.md

 6. How to optimize component re-renders?
 7. How to implement optimistic updates?
 8. Strategy for error boundary implementation?
+9. How to handle complex split payment scenarios?
+10. Best approach for account balance reconciliation?

 ## Risk Assessment